Kamp Krusty: Reception

 In its original broadcast, "Kamp Krusty" finished 24th in ratings for the week of September 21–27, 1992, with a Nielsen rating of 13.5, equivalent to approximately 12.6 million viewing households.
 It was the highest-rated show on the Fox network that week.

 Nathan Rabin of The A.V.
 Club gave the episode an A, ultimately saying the episode began the Simpsons fourth season in an amazing way.

-Warren Martyn and Adrian Wood, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, had mixed views about the episode.
+Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, had mixed views about the episode.
 They said that it is "A bit baffling to non-Americans unfamiliar with the summer camp system.
 But top grade stuff nonetheless.
 Anyone who's worked as a counsellor in such a place can testify to this episode's authenticity."

 The episode's reference to Ben-Hur was named the 31st greatest film reference in the history of the show by Total Films Nathan Ditum.